 #Change All Passwords

-Change your Apple ID password (iPhone) or Google account password (Android).
-Also change passwords for email, social media, and banking apps.
-Enable two-factor authentication on every account that supports it.
+Change your Apple ID or Google password, plus email, social media, and banking passwords.
+Turn on two-factor authentication everywhere.

 - Back up photos and important files to a computer (avoid cloud backup if credentials may be compromised)